igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Stream ID:

-: The stream ID of the stream that is affected encoded as a variable-length integer.
+: The stream ID of the stream that is affected, encoded as a variable-length integer.

 Minimum Stream Offset: